Pluc15/RagnaBot/README.md

 # RagnaBot

-A multi featured Ragnarok guild bot.
+A multi featured Ragnarok Discord bot for Arcadia.

 # Commands